Specialty

 Biography

-Anant Mandawat, MD, serves as the Director of Cardio-Oncology at Winship Cancer Institute of Emory University, and holds joint appointments as Assistant Professor in the Department of Hematology and Medical Oncology and in the Division of Cardiology of the Department of Internal Medicine at Emory University School of Medicine.
+Anant Mandawat, MD, serves as the director of Cardio-Oncology at Winship Cancer Institute of Emory University, and holds joint appointments as assistant professor in the Department of Hematology and Medical Oncology and in the Division of Cardiology of the Department of Internal Medicine at Emory University School of Medicine.
+In addition, he co-leads Emory’s multidisciplinary Cardiac Tumor Program which assess and treats masses in the heart.

 A cardio-oncologist, Dr. Mandawat is an expert in the early detection, prevention, and treatment of cardiac diseases in patients with cancer.
 He specializes in cutting-edge techniques to detect cardiac disease early and prevent complications that may result before, during, or after cancer treatment.
 He has a clinical interest in long-term cardiac risk assessment and follow-up in cancer survivors.
 He has received advanced training with a specialized fellowship in cardiovascular imaging.
-Dr. Mandawat is board-certified in Internal Medicine and Cardiovascular Disease, and has additional board certifications in Echocardiography, Nuclear Cardiology, and is a Registered Physician in Vascular Interpretation.
-He holds professional membership in the American College of Cardiology (ACC) and the ACC's Cardio-Oncology Section.
+He is board-certified in Internal Medicine and Cardiovascular Disease, and has additional board certifications in Echocardiography, and Nuclear Cardiology.

 Education